traefik/traefik/docs/content/routing/services/index.md

 #### Response Forwarding

-Configure response forwarding to define how forwards serves back the response of requests to remote server.
+This section is about configuring how Traefik forwards the response from the backend server to the client.

 Below are the available options for the Response Forwarding mechanism: